The Flying MobulasWanna go see the Mobula jump?

 Wild Burros follow us back towards town.
 J can't figure out why, until he catches me sneaking carrots to them from my backpack.
 My reputation as the burro whisperer, blown.

-Later in the afternoon, after a mandatory siesta in our hammock, we decide to drive to Arbolitos for a dip in the ocean.
-It's easy to get to.
+Later in the afternoon, after a mandatory siesta in our hammock, we decide to drive to Arbolitos beach for a dip in the ocean.

 The Roadrunner, or Corre Camino is a sneaky little bugger who likes to play chicken with your 4x4.

-here at Arbolitos beach...but it is Easter weekend, so....chaos.
+Usually, though there is no one here at Arbolitos beach most of the year...but it is Easter weekend, so....chaos.

-I highly recommend this beach because it has a reef just off the shore.
-If you like to snorkel, you will see many massive fish loitering, and it's a real treat to see how large they can really get, when not over-fished.
+I highly recommend this beach.
+If you like to snorkel, you will see many massive fish loitering on the reef, and it's a real treat having them up close for inspection.
+They get very big when not over-fished.
 Also, a few turtles bob around in the background.
 Or a seal playfully comes in for a better look.

 Dry and Hot